LHuang1204/FP-grouwth/README.md

 # FP-growth
-This is an implementation for association rule mining in FP-growth algorithm
+This is an incomplete implementation for association rule mining in FP-growth algorithm